Sabi (Korea): History

-In November 543, the Emperor Kinmei of Japan declared that it would send out Baekje's generals within the Imna and Gaya Confederacy.
+In November 543, the Emperor Kinmei of Japan declared that it would send out Paekche's generals within the Imna and Gaya Confederacy.
 In December 543, King Seong held a Jeongsa Rock Council to resolve Gaya's rebellion, and the conclusion was to hold a second Sabi Conference.

-Baekje attempted to reconvene a Conference in December 543, but the Gaya Confederacy continued to make excuses.
+Paekche attempted to reconvene a Conference in December 543, but the Gaya Confederacy continued to make excuses.
 Japan announced that it was willing to participate in the Sabi conference, but the Gaya Confederacy did not attend.

-Eventually, in October 544, the envoy of Baekje returned from Japan and promised to grant Gaya the request as much as possible.
+Eventually, in October 544, the envoy of Paekche returned from Japan and promised to grant Gaya the request as much as possible.

-In 544 November, the second Sabi Conference was held, and eight countries, including Baekje and the Gucha, gathered.
-In order to protect the Gaya Confederacy, King Seong of Baekje said at the meeting, "We will build six castles on the Nakdong River, the border area between Silla and Anra, and instead of stationed 3,000 Japanese soldiers and Baekje troops, Baekje will pay for it."
+In 544 November, the second Sabi Conference was held, and eight countries, including Paekche and the Gucha, gathered.
+In order to protect the Gaya Confederacy, King Seong of Paekche said at the meeting, "We will build six castles on the Nakdong River, the border area between Silla and Anra, and instead of stationed 3,000 Japanese soldiers and Paekche troops, Paekche will pay for it."
 He called for all the Gaya Japanese in the Anra-wa envoy office to be sent to Japan.
 The Gaya Confederacy disbanded after saying it would think deeply about the proposal.

-In March and May of 545, Japan and Baekje exchanged envoys.
+In March and May of 545, Japan and Paekche exchanged envoys.
 They exchanged envoys again in January, June and July 546.
-In April 547 Baekje requested Silla, Gaya, and Japan to supply soldiers.
+In April 547 Paekche requested Silla, Gaya, and Japan to supply soldiers.

 In January 548, the Goguryeo-Ye Alliance attacked, but Silla sent 3,000 soldiers and eventually managed to stop them, in the Battle of Mt.
 Doksseong Castle in 548.

-After Baekje fought with Goguryeo, King Seong led the armies of Silla and Imna as well as the Baekje army, starting the Han River Restoration War 551–553.
-Through this, Baekje recovered the Han River but was betrayed by Silla in Battle of Gwansan Castle in 554.
+After Paekche fought with Goguryeo, King Seong led the armies of Silla and Imna as well as the Paekche army, starting the Han River Restoration War 551–553.
+Through this, Paekche recovered the Han River but was betrayed by Silla in Battle of Gwansan Castle in 554.
 The Fall of the Gaya confederacy occurred in 562 as Silla conquered the entire territory.